JeelRajodiya/Tour-of-Json-Schema/app/step/1/instructions.md

 # Introduction

-Hi, welcome to the tour of json schema.
+Hi, Welcome to the tour of JSON schema.
 In this tour, we will learn about json schema and how to use it to validate json data.

 ## What is JSON Schema?